TRPMAN/DevOps-1/README.md

-# 📦 Vagrant Part
+# 📦 Vagrant Section

-Welcome to the Vagrant part of my DevOps-1 learning journey! 🚀
+Welcome to the Vagrant section of my DevOps-1 learning journey! 🚀

-This branch is where I document what I’ve learned while using Vagrant.
+This branch is where I document what I’ve learned while using Vagrant

 ## 📚 Topics Covered